 DUMC supports Wellroot Family Services with babysitting, respite care and/or fostering a child.
 We hold regular information and orientation sessions.
 Please contact Rosemary Watts for more information or to schedule a session.

 Our church supports The Drake House and its Transitional Housing program for homeless families.
 This program helps homeless families move to a state of self-sufficiency and permanent housing while offering them managed support.
 Volunteers mentor families and help meet their emergency needs.
-Please contact Transitional Housing Ministry co-chairs Mary Batson and Terry Gemmill with questions.

 The CAC brings together the Sandy Springs and Dunwoody communities to provide assistance to neighbors through financial support, helping to meet basic food and clothing needs and promoting self-reliance.
 DUMC contributes by donating food, clothing, money and many volunteer hours in a variety of roles.